baikalos/vendor_baikalos/docs/maintainerApplication.md

 * The device **must** have other features for data transfers/communication working, like Bluetooth / NFC / Wifi Hotspot or USB tethering.
 This is of course dependent on the device's hardware.
 * The device **must** have a working camera.
 This includes front and rear cameras, if applicable.
 This means that **all** Camera supported features for Photo and Video should be supported and working.
 * The device's sensors, including fingerprint / proximity / acceleration / etc., **must** be working.
-* The device tree **must** not include any unused overlays, but **must** include the basic overlays to work with AICP features like e.g. key configs, pocketmode, doze etc.
+* The device tree **must** not include any unused overlays, but **must** include the basic overlays to work with BaikalOS features like e.g. key configs, pocketmode, doze etc.
 * The device tree **can** include device specific overlays and packages, but not any obsolete packages or unnecessary properties (system.prop, vendor.prop, etc.).

 *Note: Once you and your device have been successfully accepted, you will be given access to our team chat and limited access to our servers for your needed device repositories.
-Of course you will receive help on maintaining your device and have to coordinate your device with the development of AICP.*
+Of course you will receive help on maintaining your device and have to coordinate your device with the development of BAIKALOS.*